 We all need to put a healthy amount of effort in our work.
 Not just because we’re all responsible for the organization’s success, but also because slacking off affects our colleagues.

-Incomplete or slow working might hinder other people’s work or cause them to shoulder the burden themselves.
+Incomplete or slow work might hinder other people’s work or cause them to shoulder the burden themselves.
 This comes in direct conflict with our respect and integrity principles.

 We also expect you to take up opportunities for learning and development, either on the job or via educational material or training.
 If you are unsure how you can achieve this, have an open discussion with your manager.